 Heritage Projects

 Many heritage and biodiversity projects have been undertaken over the years that cover topics such as archaeology, natural, built and cultural heritage and include research, grants, publication, training and events.
-A selection of these projects are outlined below.
+Below is a flavour of some of the projects undertaken under the Cork City Heritage and Biodiversity Plan 2021 – 2026.

 Discover Cork Schools Heritage Projects